Advanced Functionalities

 #> beta_i ~ N(0, tau) for each coefficient i

-cat("This creates exchangeability: coefficients are ~similar but with adaptive variation.\n\n")
+cat("This creates exchangeability: we assume coefficients are similar but with adaptive variation.\n\n")

 # Step 1: Declare tau as a parameter to be estimated